myappgini/LandiniAdminTemplate/README.md

 ```

 ## Changes
+28/08/20 (see more details in New Feature below)
+- In small screens, the table view is adapted to be seen vertically, for this, css and jquery were used.
+- New function to show fields in a line in the detail view.
+- New function to add information to the field
+- New function to remove text from buttons both in table views and in detail.
+- Fixes
+     - improved portability from bs3 to bs4, fixed various issues about this.
+     - some inconsistencies in the template are corrected.
+     - the control panel is corrected.
+     - the plugin installer is improved

 10/08/20
 - Update to AdminLTE 3.0.5
 - Once the plugin is installed, it is re-activated after a new compilation.